byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-08 the-kitchen-sink-of-remaining-Range-ideas.md

 - Your formulas may contain a sheet name too
 - You want to extract non-range formula informatuon

-For the first two, you can build relatively simple parsers whcih can extract the Range infomraiton which good accuracy.
-The key here is to understand exactly what your formuals look like.
+For the first two, you can build relatively simple parsers which can extract the Range infomraiton which good accuracy.
+The key here is to understand exactly what your formulas look like.
 The worst case is having to build a full out formulas parser which is a non-trvial exercise.
 Hadnling all possible Excel syntaxs is a mess.

-If you can settle for somethign less, then you have a couple of approaches at hand:
+If you can settle for something less, then you have a couple of approaches at hand:

 - Use a Regular Expression keyed in to Range options
-- Use your knoweldge of the possible formulas to extract the relevant parts iwth string funcitons
+- Use your knowledge of the possible formulas to extract the relevant parts with string functions

 TODO: add an example of some Regex which work here... expanding complexity